-'Will quit party if found colluding with BJP: Azad on Rahul Gandhi's remarks
+After Sibal, Ghulam Nabi Azad clarifies on offer to resign at Congress meet

-New Delhi, Aug 24: Leader of Opposition in Rajya Sabha Ghulam Nabi Azad on Monday rejected Rahul's charge that some of the signatories of the letter were colluding with the BJP.
+New Delhi, Aug 24: Leader of Opposition in Rajya Sabha Ghulam Nabi Azad on Monday said that he never made any statement regarding the resignation.

+"Rahul Gandhi never said it, neither in CWC or outside, that this letter (to Sonia Gandhi about party leadership) was written in collusion with BJP," said the senior Congress leader.

 Azad, who is one of the signatories read out the contents of the letter, saying the leaders are not questioning Sonia Gandhi and only wanted organisational reform in the larger interest of the party.